Small Groups Registration

 Growing together

-Presenting it directly to stakeholders and showcasing the flow through a functional prototype, actually opened a door for an upcoming 2026 project where it's planned to overcome the second step of the registration process… which by the way, was assigned to my team and I'm currently working on the next steps with the guidance of my UX team lead.
-See proposal's prototype
+Presenting it directly to stakeholders and showcasing the flow through a functional prototype, actually opened a door for an upcoming 2026 project where it's planned to overcome the second step of the registration process, it is still on the talks, but I have already been asked to do the proposal's prototype.

 My role as a not so junior UX Designer